Connect with us

 In preparing for the next phase of the “pro-life agenda” following the fall of Roe v.
 Wade, Gov. Tate Reeves boasted publicly that his staff conducted a thorough review of Mississippi law to find ways to improve the current environment for people expecting to give birth.

-But there’s no written record of this analysis, according to documents Mississippi Today obtained through a public request.
+But there’s no written record of this analysis, according to documents Mississippi Today obtained through a public records request.

 Last January, Reeves’ policy advisor Kristen Windham wrote an email to Janet Thomas, director of Choose Life MS, saying, “I enjoyed our meeting last week and appreciate the willingness to help Governor Reeves develop a plan going forward.”